Kelsey Graham by Kelsey Graham

 plank

 Tried and true, nothing enhances core stability like a plank.
-Start with your elbows positioned directly below your shoulders and walk the feet back one at a time until the body is in a straight line.
+Start with your elbows positioned directly below your shoulders and the legs extended so that the body is in a straight line.
 Engage the quads, glutes and core, while pushing the floor away through the toes and forearms.
-Perform one to three sets for 30-60 seconds, or as long as you can maintain proper form.
+Hold for 30 to 60 seconds, or for as long as you can maintain proper form, and repeat three times.

-Pare it Down: Decrease the challenge by elevating the surface.
-Position the hands or forearms on a bench, table or railing at a height that is challenging but allows for maintenance of proper form.
+Pare It Down: Decrease the challenge by positioning the hands or forearms on a bench, table or railing at a height that is challenging but allows for maintenance of proper form.

 Side Plank